StartupAUS reveals five most in demand tech jobs

 Despite the focus on newer, startup-specific skills, there is still strong recognition of the value of traditional business roles.
 Sales and marketing are two of the top three components cited as important for reaching the scale-up phase, the report said.

 While these roles are not specified as difficult to hire, startup-focused sales and marketing roles are distinct from their counterparts, with the key skills gap centering on technical ability.

 The data suggests that closing this skills gap could offer significant growth potential for businesses looking to hire in these important roles.

+“This report brings much needed balance to the discussion around the future of work," said Microsoft managing director, Steven Worrall.

 “The report’s finding that sales and marketing are crucial to start-ups is no surprise to Microsoft and is one of the key areas of support Microsoft offers to its Scale-Up program participants.”